 Fix for Mac OS X Not Remembering Wireless Networks

-I recently encountered a strange issue where Mac OS X Lion stopped remembering a specific wireless network, forcing me to manually select the connection and then enter the password each time I wish to connect to that wireless router.
-This appears to be a common enough issue with wireless connectivity in OS X Lion and it usually occurs when waking from sleep or rebooting a Mac, which is followed up the connection failure.
-I came across the answer in the comments on a past Lion wi-fi issue article here on OSXDaily, and it resolved the troubles for me.
+But that’s not always the case.
+I have previously encountered a strange issue where Mac OS X Lion stopped remembering a specific wireless network, forcing me to manually select the connection and then enter the password each time I wish to connect to that wireless router.
+This appears to be a common enough issue with wireless connectivity in some versions of Mac OS X and it usually occurs when waking from sleep or rebooting a Mac, which is followed up the connection failure.
+I came across the answer in the comments on a past Lion wi-fi issue article here on OSXDaily, and it resolved further troubles for me.

 - Open the “Disk Utility” application, found within Applications > Utilities